lukebrowell/quiz/README.md

-Quizz app for running your own quizzes or game shows!
+Quiz app for running your own quizzes or game shows!
 Uses websockets to sent messages.
 Not secure.

 ## Running the app